andhapp/textrazor/README.md

 TextRazor.words('api_key', 'text')

+TextRazor.phrases('api_key', 'text')

 ```

 ## Next steps

-Only implemented this for topics, entities, and words.
+Only implemented this for topics, entities, words and phrases.
 Also, implement
 it for other information that we can retrieve from the public API.